-3 ENGAGEMENT
+ENGAGEMENT

 To better understand housing needs, the City engaged with stakeholders through a survey, focus groups, interviews, and review of written submissions.
 Due to the COVID-19 pandemic, social distancing measures prevented large group gatherings.
-The engagement process was primarily conducted virtually using tools such as Zoom and Mural, an online meeting platform to share ideas and input.
+The engagement process was primarily conducted virtually using tools such as Zoom and Mural.